ubc-library-rc/rdm/content/01_file_naming.md

 <p style="margin-bottom: 20px"></p>

-Let's try to improve the file names!
-Pick your favourite file name and make it more machine-readable!
+Let's improve these file names!
+Pick a file and rename it to make it more machine-readable.
+What did you change and why?

 <p style="margin-top:20px">